Self-represented legal practitioners can no longer claim professional costsSep 2019 |

 - The exception is inconsistent with the provisions of the Civil Procedure Act 2005 (NSW) which empower the court to award costs and defines costs to mean 'costs payable in or in relation to the proceedings, and includes fees, disbursements, expenses and remuneration.'15 Although not accepted by Nettle J, the majority found that the legislative intent was that only costs payable by a party to another person for services rendered may be the subject of a costs order, and that the provisions left no room for the Chorley exception to remain.16 It was not suggested to the court that any other Australian state or territory’s statutory costs regime is drafted in a manner that required the continuation of the exception.17

-Despite the High Court’s rejection of the Chorley exception, in-house, government and employee lawyers appearing in litigation for their employers remain able to recover costs.
+Despite the High Court’s rejection of the Chorley exception, in-house lawyers employed by government and other corporate litigants remain able to recover the costs of their in-house lawyers' representation.
 Such situations are accepted as falling outside the general rule and being within the scope of costs capable of being awarded under the Civil Procedure Act 2005 (NSW).18

-The High Court was not required to come to a conclusion as to whether a solicitor employed by an incorporated legal practice of which they are the sole director and shareholder was in a different position when doing work for the incorporated legal practice.19
+The High Court in the Bell case was not required to come to a conclusion as to whether a solicitor employed by an incorporated legal practice of which they are the sole director and shareholder was in a different position when doing work for the incorporated legal practice.19

 This decision provides a timely reminder that: